 Notes:

-If you have too many plugins installed and would like to make this section more manageable, then click on the Screen Options tab at the top of your Plugins screen and enter a smaller number of items per page (all plugins show on the page by default), then click Apply …
+If you have too many plugins installed and would like to make this section more manageable, then click on the Screen Options tab at the top of your Plugins screen and enter a smaller number of items per page (by default, all plugins display on the page), then click Apply …

-Your Plugins area will now be made more manageable with a page scrolling feature added.
-You can find an installed plugin by scrolling through the pages or using the “Search Installed Plugins” box …
+Your Plugins area will now be made more manageable with a ’numbered pages’ feature added.
+You can find an installed plugin by scrolling through the pages or using the “Search Installed Plugins” feature …

-WordPress displays plugin information in different color backgrounds depending on the status of your plugins (inactive vs. active and up-to-date vs. outdated) …
+WordPress displays information about plugins in different color backgrounds depending on the status of your plugins (active vs. inactive and up-to-date vs. out-of-date) …

-Plugins in need of upgrading have a distinctive notification message: “There is a new version of [Plugin] available” …
+Plugins that need upgrading have a distinctive notification message: “There is a new version of [Insert Plugin Name] available” …

-WordPress has done away with the loading screen when updating plugins and streamlined the plugin update process, so that the process of updating your plugins takes place with just “one click” without leaving your Plugins screen …
+WordPress has done away with the loading screen when updating plugins and streamlined the plugin updating process, so that updating your plugins happens “behind the scenes” without leaving your Plugins screen …

-Repeat the above process for all plugins on your site that need to be updated, or see the section below if you have a number of plugins that are out-of-date and would like to upgrade them all at the same time.
+Repeat this process for any other plugins on your site that need updating, or see the section below if you have a number of plugins that are out-of-date and would like to upgrade them all at once.

-Now that you know how to update one plugin at a time, the next step is to learn how to bulk-upgrade WP plugins.
+Now that you know how to upgrade WP plugins individually, the next step is to learn how to bulk-upgrade plugins.

-To bulk-upgrade WP plugins simultaneously from your admin area, go to the “Plugins” screen and click on the Update Available link on the menu at the top of the page …
+To bulk-upgrade WordPress plugins simultaneously from your admin area, go to the “Plugins” page and click on the Update Available link on the menu at the top of the page …

-Click the check box next to the Plugin column header to select all plugins at once, or select only the plugins you want to update by checking their individual boxes …
+Tick the check box next to the Plugin column header to select all plugins at once, or select only the plugins you want to update by checking its box …

-In the Bulk Actions drop-down menu above the list of plugins, select Update …
+In the Bulk Actions dropdown menu above the table of plugins, choose Update …

 Click Apply …

-After the update process has completed, you can click on the Return to Plugins page link to return to the Plugins screen, or choose another option from the WordPress dashboard menu …
+After all plugins have been updated, you can click on the Return to Plugins page link to go back to the Plugins section, or select another option from the sidebar menu …

-(When your plugins are all up-to-date, notification icons disappear)
+(When your plugins are up-to-date, the notification icons no longer display)

-Now that you know how to upgrade plugins, let’s show you how to remove plugins from your WordPress blog or website.
+Now that you know how to update in the admin dashboard, let’s take a look at how to safely delete plugins from your WordPress site or blog.

-At times, you may decide to delete WordPress plugins that are no longer needed or being used on your site.
-This can decrease server resources and helps to eliminate problems.
+It’s a good idea to delete plugins that are no longer needed or being used on your site.
+This reduces server resources and help to minimize causes of problems.

-In this section, we show you how to safely deactivate and delete unused plugins from your blog or site.
+In this section, you will learn how to uninstall unused plugins from your WordPress blog or site.

 To remove a plugin, go to your main menu and choose Plugins > Installed Plugins …

-In the Plugins screen, locate the plugin you want to delete and make sure it is deactivated.
+In the Plugins screen, find the plugin you want to remove and make sure it is inactive.

 If the plugin is active, click on Deactivate before continuing with your plugin deletion …

-A complete list of files associated with the plugin selected for removalwill be listed on your screen …
+The entire list of files associated with the plugin that you are about to delete will be listed on your screen …

-If you are certain about going ahead and deleting the plugin files, just click on the Yes, Delete these files button …
+If you are absolutely certain about going ahead and deleting these plugin files, then click on the Yes, Delete these files button …

 Click Apply …